PavelZeger/pavelzeger/README.md

   Hi there 👋 I'm Pavel 👨‍💻
 </h1>

-Senior Software Engineer with more than ... years of developing experience.
+Software Engineer with more than 3 years of developing experience.
 In general worked with monolitic, microservice and serverless architectures.

 <p align = 'center'>